zrkhakim/zrkhakim.github.io/_pages/about.md

 I am a Ph.D. student in the department of Electrical and Electronic Engineering at Yonsei university, South Korea.
-My work focuses on language and dialect identification in the spoken speech signal, specifically for Arabic language/dialects.
-Mainly, I am interested in utilizing and developing machine and deep learning methods to tackle big questions and solve problems.
+My work focuses on language and dialect identification in the spoken speech signal, specifically for Arabic language/dialects using machine and deep learning methods.

 I received the M.S. degree in Electrical and Computer Engineering from Sultan Qaboos University, Oman.
 I had my B.Sc. degree from the University of Bahrain, Bahrain.